workergnome/ofdocs_markdown/types/ofRectangle.translate.md

-Offsets the position of the ofRectangle in the both the x and y dimensions by passing in two floats.
+Offsets the position of the ofRectangle in the both the x and y dimensions by passing in an ofPoint.